 According to Bill Gates, the information revolution provided the platform for the real revolution just around the corner: the reform of a global communications network.

-Gates also detailed the characteristics of a virtual reality suit, which would provide between one million and 10 million "contact points" on the body's surface.
+Gates also detailed the characteristics of a virtual reality suit, which would provide one million to 10 million "touch points" on the body's surface.

 Over the next decade, the world will gradually be rewired with fiber optic networks that will carry most forms of communication, becoming the 21st century version of the disappeared continental railways.